Table of Contents

 The way the Romans managed to reverse this was simply to stop discriminating.
 One way the hierarchy accomplished this was by establishing “ethnic parishes” (some of which still exist today), with priests from the same nationality as the group in question, where the culture and identity were celebrated.
 This didn’t always work out in the beginning, but the system served its purpose.

 Another method the Romans used was playing the long game.
-The immigrants may not have fit in, but their children (and definitely their grandchildren) assimilated to mainstream American culture more and more with each generation; eventually they came to accept the Irish model that created American Catholicism and participate as members in good standing.
+The (European) immigrants may not have fit in, but their children (and definitely their grandchildren) assimilated to mainstream American culture more and more with each generation; eventually they came to accept the Irish model that created American Catholicism and participate as members in good standing.
 Some of them even repudiated the culture their parents or grandparents had brought over with them and found a better home in the mainstream Roman Church or no church at all.

 These tactics were all the Roman Church had to do to get its EEE strategy up and running, because the entire system was soon interrupted by the Spanish Flu epidemic (which hit smaller churches harder than larger ones), the Great Depression, the World Wars, the Civil Rights Movement, and the trend toward secularization.
 Even a large Independent Jurisdiction is tiny compared to the Roman Machinery, and most weren’t able to outlast the storm.

 This is also where we have to consider the other large denominations.
-While Rome played hardball with FUD and managed a token (but sufficient) effort with EEE, the other large denominations – perhaps inadvertently – went full-on with EEE and took the wind out the sails for much of the Independent Movement.
+While Rome played hardball with FUD and managed a token (but sufficient) effort with EEE, the other large denominations – perhaps inadvertently – went full-on with EEE and took the wind out the sails for much of the later Independent Movement.

 We need to understand that when an ISM bishop or priest thinks of “the larger churches,” he or she typically is thinking only of “Rome” and what “Rome” does.
 This enables them to say: “We aren’t like the larger churches because we have women’s ordination, social justice, and marriage equality!”

 This, however, is a fatal mistake when it comes to ministry planning, because most of the other larger churches are doing those things, too.
-What that means is that it doesn’t matter how much you believe in the social issues you’re promoting, because many laypeople are simultaneously hypergamous and superficial when it comes to church-shopping; they’re attracted to numbers, large buildings, optics that look and feel “like a real church,” big enough for them to be anonymous if they want, or to afford various programs in which they can get involved.
+What that means is that it doesn’t matter how much you believe in the social issues you’re promoting, because many laypeople are simultaneously hypergamous and not-exclusively-theological when it comes to church-shopping; they’re attracted to numbers, large buildings, optics that look and feel “like a real church,” big enough for them to be anonymous if they want, or funded enough to afford various programs in which they can get involved.

 So if you’re defining your jurisdiction on the strength of social issues alone (as many Independent Sacramental jurisdictions do), the average layperson is likely to pass you by in favor of a larger denomination that does the same things you are, only with a bigger budget and more people to do it alongside them.

-This boils down to – and results from – the fact the larger mainline denominations have embraced the liberal social and political themes supported throughout most of the ISM, they have extended these themes by working toward them better than a one-parson band with no building and limited financing would be able, and have thus extinguished the average ISM priest’s or bishop’s chance of planting a church around these issues, unless they’re uncommonly gifted in terms of organization, fund raising, and people skills.
+This boils down to – and results from – the fact the larger mainline denominations have embraced the liberal social and political themes supported throughout most of the ISM, they have extended these themes by working toward them better than a one-person band with no building and limited financing would be able, and have thus extinguished the average ISM priest’s or bishop’s chance of planting a church around these issues, unless they’re uncommonly gifted in terms of organization, fund raising, and people skills.

 For those on the conservative side of the aisle, your fortunes are no better: what exactly are your issues offering that LCMS, the Continuum, the rise of Megachurch Evangelicals, or the conservative Novus Ordo churches aren’t offering?

 This does not mean all hope is lost, and it certainly does not mean your ministry has no commission.
-It’s a prompt to discern your commission elsewhere.
+It’s simply a prompt to discern your commission elsewhere.

 What Can an Independent Jurisdiction Do?